-Let’s start with the basics first and then move on to the topic.
+Let’s start with the basics first and then move on to the topic that’s amongst the penetration testing essentials for any IT security decision-maker or a business owner.

 Feel free to watch a condensed version of this article here: